kellyegammons/SpaceMiner/README.md

 and refuel a finite resource.
 I wrote this to get more familiar with UI, recycleviews, datasources, and asynctasks.
 This game can be scaled to add crafting and other activities.

-The ore mining tasks involves comparing the modulus of a random integer and another integer, the result of which determines how likely the ore is to occur.
+The ore mining task involves comparing the modulus of a random integer and another integer, the result of which determines how likely the ore is to occur.
 For example, Gold ore is less likely to appear than Iron ore.